Research and development: Business R&D

-Research and development are very difficult to manage, since the defining feature of research is that the researchers do not know in advance exactly how to accomplish the desired result.
-As a result, "higher R&D spending does not guarantee more creativity, higher profit or a greater market share".
-Research is the most risky financing area because both the development of an invention and its successful realization carries uncertainty including the profitability of the invention.
-One way entrepreneurs can reduce these uncertainties is to buy the licence for a franchise, so that the know-how is already incorporated in the licence.

 Benefit by sector

 In general, it has been found that there is a positive correlation between the research and development and firm productivity across all sectors, but that this positive correlation is much stronger in high-tech firms than in low-tech firms.
 In research done by Francesco Crespi and Cristiano Antonelli, high-tech firms were found to have "virtuous" Matthew effects while low-tech firms experienced "vicious" Matthew effects, meaning that high-tech firms were awarded subsidies on merit while low-tech firms most often were given subsidies based on name recognition, even if not put to good use.
-While the strength of the correlation between R&D spending and productivity in low-tech industries is less than in high-tech industries, studies have been done showing non-trivial carryover effects to other parts of the marketplace by low-tech R&D.
+While the strength of the correlation between R&D spending and productivity in low-tech industries is less than in high-tech industries, studies have been done showing non-trivial spillover effects to other parts of the marketplace by low-tech R&D. Even if low-tech firms do not produce a large breakthrough, they can still increase their "absorptive capacity," which improves their ability to glean knowledge from their surroundings and apply them to new endeavors.

 Risks

+Research and development is difficult to manage, since the defining feature of research is that the researchers do not know in advance exactly how to accomplish the desired result.
+As a result, "higher R&D spending does not guarantee more creativity, higher profit or a greater market share".
+Research is the most risky financing area because both the development of an invention and its successful realization carries uncertainty including the profitability of the invention.
 Business R&D is risky for at least two reasons.
-The first source of risks comes from R&D nature, where R&D project could fail without residual values.
+The first source of risks comes from R&D nature, where an R&D project could fail without residual values.
 The second source of risks comes from takeover risks, which means R&D is appealing to bidders because they could gain technologies from acquisition targets.
 Therefore, firms may gain R&D profit that co-moves with takeover waves, causing risks to the company which engages in R&D activity.
+One way entrepreneurs can reduce these uncertainties or risks is to buy the license for a franchise, so that the know-how is already incorporated in the license.
+This is considered "external knowledge acquisition."
+However, as noted by Cassiman and Veugelers (2006), while buying external technology can reduce uncertainty, it is still often the most effective when used to complement, rather than completely replace, a firm's internal R&D activities.